mab2zq/updated_instructions/Basic-instructions.md

 ### Radiomics
 We'll follow the same procedure for extracting radiomic features. **Note you can only run this part for a patient after you've preprocessed their data.**

-From your `/nv` directory, do the following
+From your home directory, do the following
 ```
 cd sbrt_radiomics/src/radiomics/one_off/binned_in_z
 patients=(BB1 BM CT DA DJ FL GB HD HR2 KS LC LD LK LL MB MK NJ OW PJ1 PJ2 SB SW WT)